MarcusJellinghaus/mcp-config/PR_Info/step_3.md

 ## LLM Prompt
 ```
-Referring to the Summary: IntelliJ MCP Client Support with JSON Comments, implement Step 3: Create the IntelliJHandler class following the existing ClientHandler pattern.
-Use the JSON comments utility from Step 1 and path detection from Step 2.
+Referring to the Summary: IntelliJ MCP Client Support with JSON Comments, implement Step 3: Complete the IntelliJHandler class implementation following the existing ClientHandler pattern.
+Use the JSON comments utility from Step 1 and implement all required methods.
 Follow TDD approach with comprehensive tests.
 ```

 ## WHERE